fmg-lydonchandra/mgrsharp/README.md

 # MGRSharp

-This is a C# port of the Java library provided at https://github.com/Berico-Technologies/Geo-Coordinate-Conversion-Java
+This is a quick&dirty C# port of the Java library provided at https://github.com/Berico-Technologies/Geo-Coordinate-Conversion-Java

 Functionality for Converting between different Geospatial Coordinate Systems (Lat/Lon, UTM, UPS, and MGRS) from the NASA World Wind project (which they translated from the GDAL library written in C).

 This code is protected under the NASA Open Source Agreement (v1.3) [see below].

+Known bug: Antarctic region conversions to MGRS yields in incorrect results [ref. last test case of Exmaple.cs].

 ============================================================